 Both for-profit and non-profit day camps must have a permit in order to operate in the East Bay Regional Park District.
 Camps are considered to be "operating" in the East Bay Regional Park District when the park is the primary business location, i.e. kids are dropped off and picked up at the park.
 A permit is not required for occasional field trips that start or finish at the provider's facilities.
 Advanced notification is required for swimming.

-*The Special Use or Event Permit fee applies to day camps or other fee-based programs September through May.
+*The Special Event Permit fee or the Outside Program Permit fee applies to day camps or other fee-based programs September through May.

 See the Special Event and Use Permit page.